 Has your business lost revenue due to COVID-19?
-Coop Fed now has grants available to help impacted small businesses, non-profits, and entities on Indigenous Land.
+Coop Fed is helping our members access grants to help impacted small businesses, non profits, and entities on Indigenous Land.
 Here is what you need to know to prepare and apply.

-We are sorry, but round 1 of grant funding is now closed.
-A second round of funding may become available.
+We are sorry, but round 2 of grant funding is now closed.
+Another round of funding may become available.

 |Join the Wait List|

 - Grants are available to small businesses and non-profit organizations that have suffered a 25% decrease in revenue because of COVID-19.

 - Grants range between $2,000 - $5,000 per recipient.

 - Available to for-profit businesses and non-profit organizations, including entities on Indigenous lands.

 - Grants will be available on a limited basis until funds run out.
 The sooner you submit a complete application, the more likely you are to get funded.

 - Recipients must be located located in New York, New Jersey, Puerto Rico and the U.S. Virgin Islands, or Indigenous Lands within those areas.